Monster rat! Conservationist finds giant rat near Rotorua

 Canopy Tours general manager Paul Button said rubbish dumping combined with the "mega mast" could be what's responsible for the large rats being found this year.

-A mast year is when trees and other plants produce significantly high amounts of seeds, and a mega mast is when even more seeds are produced.
+A mast year is when trees and other plants produce significantly high volumes of seeds, and a mega mast is when even more seeds are produced.

 "We're pretty sure that's what's bulking these rats up, along with the rubbish dumping in urban centres," Button said.